accountisgod1/Python-RPG/README.md

 # Updates

 There will be daily updates to this python RPG.
 But bug fixes will be more frequent than updates

+# Security

+Check this page to see the security policy, click this link: https://github.com/accountisgod1/Python-RPG/blob/main/SECURITY.md